Color Monster Craft for Kids: Teach Emotional Intelligence with a Colorful Twist

 Use paint sticks to add the main color to their monster.
 Encourage students to keep the eyes and teeth white.

-This allows there to be contrast between the monster and facial features.
+This allows there to be enough contrast between the monster and facial features.

 Step 7: Add Color To Background